Gravity simulation¶

 The simulation can include additional physics or simulate systems other than the Solar System provided that you can provide justifiable tests of its validity.
 However, if you want to simulate something very different from the Solar System with Newtonian gravity, it would be advisable to discuss this with the lecturers.

-Please note that this is an open-ended project: you have been equipped with basic tools (Euler and Euler-Cromer methods) for simulating the motion of bodies subject to gravitational attraction; it is up to you to take these tools and decide what aspects you want to focus on or what questions you want to ask.
+Please note that this is an open-ended project: by completing the exercises you have been equipped with basic tools (Euler and Euler-Cromer methods) for simulating the motion of bodies subject to gravitational attraction; it is up to you to take these tools and decide what aspects you want to focus on or what questions you want to ask.
 In a good project, you would use your simulation to examine interesting topics, e.g.: What sort of accuracy can be achieved over what sort of time scale in simulations of the Solar System using different methods?
 How sensitive is the motion to the choice of initial conditions?
 Can you calculate the trajectory of a space probe?
 What happens to the Solar System if another star passes close by?
 Better still, invent your own question(s) that can be answered using your simulation!
 In all cases, you must provide evidence of testing to show that your conclusions are reliable.

-For more information and advice on the code and report, including guideline marking grids make sure to read the Marking criteria page.
+For more information and advice on the code and report, including guideline marking grids, make sure to read the Marking criteria page.

-Solar System ephemerides
+Solar System ephemerides¶

 If simulating the Solar System you may want to use accurate values to initialise the positions of the Solar System bodies (known as an ephemeris).
 You can get these from the online JPL Horizons page at https://ssd.jpl.nasa.gov/horizons.cgi.
 You will initially see the following settings: